Julian/lean.nvim/README.rst

     * ``<LocalLeader>3``: force a buffer into Lean 3 mode

-* A basic infoview which can show persistent goal & tactic state
+* A basic infoview which can show persistent goal, term & tactic state

+* Hover (preview) commands:

+    * ``:LeanPlainGoal`` for showing goal state in a preview window

+    * ``:LeanPlainTermGoal`` for showing term-mode type information in a preview window

 * `switch.vim <https://github.com/AndrewRadev/switch.vim/>`_ base
   definitions for Lean